movitto/rjr/README.md

 RJR is made available under the Apache License, Version 2.0

-RJR is an implementation of the {http://en.wikipedia.org/wiki/JSON-RPC JSON-RPC}
-Version 2.0 Specification.
+RJR is an implementation of the [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) Version 2.0 Specification.
 It allows a developer to register custom JSON-RPC method handlers which may be invoked simultaneously over a variety of transport mechanisms.